-Pension Reserve - the Authority's unusable pension reserve has increased by £71.003m which is a result of revised actuarial revaluations.
+Pension Reserve - the Authority's unusable pension reserve has decreased by £30.543m which is a result of revised actuarial revaluations.

-Short Term Investments - the Authority's Short Term Investments have increased by \pounds 4.802m owing to more of the Authority's cash being invested at the end of 2020/21.
-Consequently the Cash and Cash Equivalents has decreased by \pounds 6.002m.
+Short Term Investments - the Authority's Short Term Investments have decreased by \pounds 1.551m owing to less of the Authority's cash being invested at the end of 2021/22.
+Consequently the Cash and Cash Equivalents has increased by \pounds 3.278m.

-Property Plant & Equipment (PPE) - the Authority's PPE has increased by £1.337m, which was mainly owing to capital expenditure in the year.
+Property Plant & Equipment (PPE) - the Authority's PPE has decreased by £0.793m, which comprises of capital expenditure, downward revaluations of existing assets and depreciation.